ikeali/github_service/README.md

-Objective
+**Objective**
-Build a service in TypeScript that fetches data from GitHub's public APIs to retrieve repository information and commits, saves the data in a persistent store, and continuously monitors the repository for changes.
-The service will ensure data consistency, avoid duplicate commits, and allow for configurable start dates and data resets.
+The goal of this project is to build a TypeScript service that interacts with GitHub's public APIs to retrieve detailed repository information and commit histories.
+This data will be stored in a PostgreSQL database and the service will continuously monitor repositories for updates.
+The system ensures data integrity by avoiding duplicate entries, supports configurable start dates for data collection, and allows for data resets as needed.

-Requirements
+**Requirements**
 Fetching GitHub API Data
-Commits:
+**Commits:**

-Retrieve commit message, author, date, and URL for each commit.
+Retrieve essential commit details, including the message, author, date, and URL.
-Save the fetched data into a persistent storage (PostgreSQL).
+Persist the fetched commit data into a PostgreSQL database.
-Implement a mechanism to continuously monitor the repository for changes and fetch new data at short intervals (e.g., every hour).
+Implement continuous monitoring to detect and fetch new commits at regular intervals (e.g., hourly).
-Avoid pulling the same commit twice.
+Ensure that each commit is fetched only once, preventing duplication.
-Ensure commits in the database mirror commits on GitHub.
+Maintain consistency between the commits stored in the database and those on GitHub.
-Configurable date to start pulling commits since.
+Allow configuration of the starting date from which commits should be fetched.
-Make it possible to reset the collection to start from a point in time.
+Provide the ability to reset the data collection, allowing a restart from a specific point in time.
-Auxiliary Table - Repository Table:

-Store metadata about the repository.
-Repository information includes:
-Repository name
+**Repository Information:**
+Retrieve and store the following repository details:
+Name
 Description
 URL
-Language
+Primary language
 Forks count
 Stars count
 Open issues count
 Watchers count
-Created and updated dates
-Data Storage
+Creation date
+Last updated date
+**Data Storage**
-Design and create necessary tables to store repository details and commit data.
+Design and implement database tables to efficiently store repository and commit information.
-Ensure efficient querying of data.
-Setup
-Clone the repository:

-bash
-Copy code
-git clone <repository_url>
-cd <repository_directory>
-Install dependencies:

-bash
-Copy code
-npm install
-Configure environment variables:

-Create a .env file in the root directory and add your GitHub API token:

-makefile
-Copy code
-API_TOKEN=your_github_token
-Database setup:

-Configure your database settings in the config file or environment variables.

-Usage
-Run the service:

-bash
-Copy code
-npm start
-This will start the service, which will begin fetching data from GitHub and saving it to the database.

-Reset the collection:

-To reset the collection and start fetching from a specific point in time, use the provided endpoint or command line tool (if implemented).

-Documentation
-Data Retrieval Actions
-Get the top N commit authors by commit counts:

-Query the database to retrieve the top N authors based on the number of commits.
+Optimize for efficient querying, particularly to retrieve the top N authors based on commit counts.

-Example SQL query:

-sql
-Copy code
-SELECT author, COUNT(*) as commit_count
-FROM commits
-GROUP BY author
-ORDER BY commit_count DESC
-LIMIT N;
-Retrieve commits of a repository by repository name:

-Query the database to retrieve all commits for a given repository.
+Ensure the database schema supports all necessary relationships and indexing for fast data retrieval.

-Example SQL query:

-sql
-Copy code
-SELECT *
-FROM commits
-WHERE repository_name = 'repository_name';
-Development
-Testing:

-Ensure that you write tests for the data fetching and monitoring functionalities.

-Contributing:

-Contributions are welcome.
-Please follow the standard Git workflow and submit a pull request.

-License
-This project is licensed under the MIT License - see the LICENSE file for details.